snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_utils/macros/index.md

   {% if not execute %}
     {{ return(False) }}
   {% else %}

+    {%- set error_message = "Warning: the `snowplow_is_incremental` macro is deprecated as is the materialization, and should be replaced with dbt's `is_incremental` materialization.
+It will be removed completely in a future version of the package." -%}
+    {%- do exceptions.warn(error_message) -%}

     {% set relation = adapter.get_relation(this.database, this.schema, this.table) %}
     {{ return(relation is not none
               and relation.type == 'table'